James4Nationwide

 Timeline

-• in 2020, the prior chairman, David Roberts, requested that members support a change to the rules to allow virtual-only AGMs during the COVID-19 pandemic, stating at the time: “I would like to stress that, unless there are exceptional circumstances, the intention will be to hold a combination of both physical and online meetings and not an exclusively virtual or online meeting.
+• in 2020, the prior chairman, David Roberts, requested that Members support a change to the rules to allow virtual-only AGMs during the COVID-19 pandemic, stating at the time: “I would like to stress that, unless there are exceptional circumstances, the intention will be to hold a combination of both physical and online meetings and not an exclusively virtual or online meeting.

 • In 2022, the current chairman Kevin Parry stated: “This year, the Society held its first hybrid AGM

-• In 2024, Nationwide moved to a virtual-only AGM, with Kevin parry stating: “This AGM is fully online and builds on our experience from last year.
+• In 2024, Nationwide moved to a virtual-only AGM, with Kevin Parry stating: “This AGM is fully online and builds on our experience from last year.
 We discovered then that many more people attended online than made it in person, almost ten times as many in fact, and they were just as able to ask questions and vote as the people who were in the room.”

 For more info, see Debasing the membership (part 1): Nationwide’s virtual-only AGM.